Bayesian optimization of non-classical optomechanical correlations: Simulating optimizations

+We see in \figref{fig:const_coup_dur_values} that for the constant pulse there are near degenerate solutions at $\coupling \approx 0.61 \optdamp$ and $\coupling \approx 0.73 \optdamp$.
+In \figref{fig:optimal_gen_sqz} we see that the Bayesian optimization algorithm, with sufficient steps, finds the global maximum for $\gensqz$ in approximately 98\% of attempts.
+However, with fewer steps, the algorithm more frequently finds the slightly lower value of $\gensqz$ at $\coupling \approx 0.73 \optdamp$.

+For a high frequency oscillator, $\mechfreq > 50 \optdamp$, the numeric solution converges to the analytic (RWA) solution, where there are no potential traps in the optimization space.
+From this we can speculate that these undulations are related to resonance effects.
+We can assume that there also traps in the higher dimensional search spaces, at least in the PWL parameters of $\couplingtd$, which are more difficult for the algorithm to avoid due to the vastness of the space.
+Consequently, we see lower reliability (greater variance in $\gensqz$) for the `t.d.~detuning' result set in \figref{fig:optimal_gen_sqz}.
+However, when the algorithm does find the global maximum, we see in \figref{fig:detuning_pulses} that the solution for $\couplingtd, \measfunctd, \measfunctd$ is quite distinct.

-The traps seem to exist in the coupling parameter dimensions.
-When optimising only the measurement function $\measfunctd$ in repeated attempts, the maximal $\gensqz$ has a very narrow distribution -- see \figref{fig:optimal_gen_sqz}, `$\measfunc$ only' dataset.
-The minimum, mean, maximum are are $6.543, 6.545, 6.546~\decibel$.
-Correspondingly we find a distinct solution for $\measfunctd$ illustrated in \figref{fig:optimal_pulse_fout}.
+We see evidence in~\figref{fig:optimal_gen_sqz} (`$\measfunc$ only' dataset) to suggest that traps are less prevalent in the measurement function dimensions.
+When optimizing only the measurement function $\measfunctd$ in repeated attempts, the maximal value has a very narrow distribution, reliably finding $\gensqz=6.78\,\decibel$.
+Correspondingly we find a distinct solution for $\measfunctd$, shown in \figref{fig:optimal_pulse_fout}.